DK-Hostmaster/rdap-service-specification/README.md

 # Introduction

 This document describes the RDAP service offered by DK Hostmaster A/S. It is primarily aimed at a technical audience and the reader is required to have knowledge of the RDAP protocol.

+The RDAP service implementation by DK Hostmaster does not implement all features outlined in the related RFC, this document describes primarily the available features and possible limitations to these and lists the unsupported features.

+Please note that all provided data are provided under the disclaimer, included in the response in the `notices` section.

 <a name="about-this-document"></a>
 # About this Document